Right at this moment, someone, somewhere around the world is learning with Kumon

 The Kumon Method: Expanding globally and taking root in local communities

-English language learning materials for native speakers are presently being used in 22 countries and regions.
+English language learning materials for native speakers are presently being used in 24 countries and regions.
 Chinese language learning materials for native speakers are presently being used in six countries and regions.
-Spanish language learning materials for native speakers are presently being used in seven countries.
+Spanish language learning materials for native speakers are presently being used in eight countries.
+(As of June 2020)

 The article in TIME magazine, together with other media reports, led to a growing interest in the Kumon Method around the world.
-More and more requests to open Centres were received by Kumon.
-We rapidly responded to these requests with the policy of encouraging the opening of local Kumon Centres operated by local Kumon Instructors.
+More and more requests to open Centers were received by Kumon.
+We rapidly responded to these requests with the policy of encouraging the opening of local Kumon Centers operated by local Kumon Instructors.

 Toru Kumon believed that the Kumon Method could be used to pursue the potential of students not only in math, but also in language subjects.
 Therefore, he directed the creation of learning materials for speakers of English that would develop students’ reading comprehension ability.
 Use of these learning materials began in Australia in 1990.
 Thereafter, learning materials were developed in such languages as Chinese, Portuguese, Spanish, and Thai.